Byron/benchmarksgame-cvs-mirror/bencher/readme.txt

    with the new language implementation, for example - python3.

-12.3) In the [commandlines] section of the ini file, define a command line that will be used to run program source code files that have the new file extension you chose.
+12.3) In the [commandlines] section of bencher/makefiles/my.*.ini, define a command line that will be used to run program source code files that have the new file extension you chose.

    For example, for file extension python3